SamiArRahman/awesome-codebases/CONTRIBUTING.md

 - Use the following format: `[CODEBASE](LINK) - DESCRIPTION.`
 - New additions should be added in alphabetical order.
 - New categories, or improvements to the existing categorization are welcome.
-- Keep descriptions short and simple, but descriptive.
+- Keep descriptions short|simple, but  sdadescriptive.
 You can use the "description" section of the repository.
 - Check your spelling and grammar.

 Thank you for your suggestions!